-Peter (also spelled Pyotr) Veniaminovich Svidler (Russian: Пётр Вениами́нович Сви́длер) was born in Leningrad, Russia and learned how to play chess when he was six years old.
+Peter (also spelled Pyotr) Veniaminovich Svidler (Russian: Пётр Вениами́нович Сви́длер) was born in Leningrad, Russia and learned chess at age six.
 His first trainer was Vyacheslav Nikolaevich Styazhkin.
 Andrey Lukin has been his trainer since 1993.

 <Age>: Svidler tied for =1st at the 1992 U16 World Championship that was held in Duisburg Germany, but ultimately placed 2nd or 3rd on tiebreaker behind the winner Ronen Har-Zvi.
-Also in 1992, he tied for 1st with Ragim Gasimov in the last USSR Junior Open Chess Championship.
-He won the 1994 U-18 World Youth Chess Championship played in Szeged in Hungary.
+Also in 1992, he tied for 1st with Rahim Gasimov in the last USSR Junior Open Chess Championship.
+He won the 1994 U-18 World Youth Chess Championship in Szeged, Hungary.

 <City and National>: Svidler won the championship of St. Petersburg in 1995.
-The first of his seven wins at the Russian Championship was in 1994, followed by 1995, 1997, 56th Russian Championships (2003), Russian Superfinals (2008), Russian Superfinals (2011) (with a round to spare) and Russian Superfinals (2013).
-In addition, he came =4th in the Russian Championships (2004) the first and last Russian Championship won by Garry Kasparov shortly before his retirement; =4th in the Russian Championship Superfinal (2005) 4th in the Russian Championship Superfinal (2006) outright second, a half point behind Alexander Grischuk in the Russian Championship Superfinal (2009) and =3rd, a half point behind Sergey Karjakin and Ian Nepomniachtchi and alongside Grischuk in the Russian Championship Superfinal (2010).
-In 2012, he came =1st in the Russian Superfinals (2012), but ultimately placed 3rd in the round robin Russian Superfinals (Tiebreak) (2012) used to determine the final placements.
+The first of his eight wins at the Russian Championship was in 1994, followed by 1995, 1997, Russian Championship (2003), Russian Championship Superfinal (2008), Russian Championship Superfinal (2011) (with a round to spare), Russian Championship Superfinal (2013), and Russian Championship Superfinal (2017).
+In addition, he came =4th in the Russian Championship Superfinal (2004) the first and last Russian Championship won by Garry Kasparov shortly before his retirement; =4th in the Russian Championship Superfinal (2005) 4th in the Russian Championship Superfinal (2006) outright second, a half point behind Alexander Grischuk in the Russian Championship Superfinal (2009) and =3rd, a half point behind Sergey Karjakin and Ian Nepomniachtchi and alongside Grischuk in the Russian Championship Superfinal (2010).
+In 2012, he came =1st in the Russian Championship Superfinal (2012), but ultimately placed 3rd in the round robin Russian Superfinals (Tiebreak) (2012) used to determine the final placements.
 He did better in the 2013 Superfinal, placing =1st at the alongside Ian Nepomniachtchi who beat Vladimir Kramnik to draw level in the final round, but then Svidler won the blitz tiebreaker 1.5-0.5 to take the title for the 7th time.
-He scored 4.5/9 in the Russian Superfinals (2014), placing =3rd in a low scoring event.
-He won the Russian Superfinals (2017), bringing his tally of wins for the national championship to a record 8 wins, when he defeated Nikita Vitiugov in a tiebreak, after both scored 7/11.
+He scored 4.5/9 in the Russian Championship Superfinal (2014), placing =3rd in a low scoring event.
+His record eighth win in the national championship was in the Russian Championship Superfinal (2017), when he defeated Nikita Vitiugov in a tiebreak, after both scored 7/11.

 Qualifying by rating for the 2014-2015 Grand Prix series portion of the 2016 World Championship cycle, Svidler's first result was 6/11 placing him at 3rd-7th in the FIDE Grand Prix Baku (2014), thereby opening his tally by scoring 82 Grand Prix points.
 However, his poor result at the FIDE Grand Prix Tbilisi (2015) destroyed his opportunity to finish in the top 2 of the shortened Grand Prix series.
 After a strong start in the final leg at FIDE Grand Prix Khanty-Mansiysk (2015), Svidler lost momentum to finish in the middle of the field.

 Nevertheless, Svidler qualified by reason of rating to play in the World Cup (2015).
-He needed to finish in the top 2 to qualify for the Candidates Tournament of 2016 and that is exactly what he achieved: in the early rounds, he defeated Turkish GM Emre Can, Romanian-German GM Liviu Dieter Nisipeanu, Azeri GM Teimour Radjabov and former FIDE World Champion Veselin Aleksandrov Topalov to advance to the quarter final.
+He needed to finish in the top two to qualify for the Candidates Tournament of 2016, and did so: in the early rounds, he defeated Turkish GM Emre Can, Romanian-German GM Liviu Dieter Nisipeanu, Azeri GM Teimour Radjabov and former FIDE World Champion Veselin Topalov to advance to the quarter final.
 There he defeated Wei Yi in the second set of rapid tiebreakers to win by 3.5-2.5 and advance to the semi final where he defeated Anish Giri in the standard games 1.5-0.5 to make it into the final against Sergey Karjakin.
 This qualified him for the next World Cup in 2017 and to participate in the Candidates Tournament in 2016.
-In the final against Karjakin, Svidler lead in the extended match format by 2-0 before Karjakin hit back with two wins to level the standard time format 2-2, taking the match to tiebreakers.
-The two continued exchanging blows through the rapid games, tieing each pair of games 1-1 before Karjakin defeated Svidler in the blitz games 2-0.
-The final result in the final was 4-6 in Karjakin's favor, all ten games having had results (no draws).
+In the final against Karjakin, Svidler led in the extended match format by 2-0 before Karjakin hit back with two wins to level the standard time format 2-2, taking the match to tiebreakers.
+The two continued exchanging blows through the rapid games, tying each pair of games 1-1 before Karjakin defeated Svidler in the blitz games 2-0.
+The total score in the final was 6-4 in Karjakin's favor, with every game being decisive.

 <National team member>: His national representation has been as follows: